SBMA: A Multiple Access Scheme Combining SCMA and BIA for MU-MISO: Transceiver design of SBMA

+Unlike generic SCMA, where $L$ streams of $\mathbf{b}_k^{(n_t)}$ are allocated to different users, SBMA allows flexible allocation.
+Specifically, $L$ data of $\mathbf{b}_k^{(n_t)}$ can be assigned to a single physical user, or distributed over no more than $L$ physical users, which form a superuser.

-For each $U_k$, assume a transmitting binary vector $\bm{u}_k^{(n_t)}$ at the $n_t$-th transmit antenna, where $\bm{u}_k^{(n_t)}$ is a $L$-dimension vector.
-The value of $L$ depends on the number of available subcarriers, $J$, and the predetermined degree of resource reuse.
-Here, we assume $L=6$.
-For simplicity, we assume a one-bit binary variable of $u_{k}^{(n_t)}\left(i\right)$, i.e., the $i$-th element of $\bm{u}_k^{(n_t)}$.
-Note that arbitrary bits can be used, but the corresponding codebook design would be more complicated.
-Like traditional MIMO-SCMA systems, transmitting data $\bm{u}_k^{(n_t)}$ can be allocated to multiple users.
-For simplicity, in this paper we assume all $\bm{u}_k^{(n_t)}$ of $U_k$ in Fig. \ref{fig:encoding} are for a single user.
+let $b_{k}^{(n_t)}\left(l\right)$ be the $l$-th element of $\bm{b}_k^{(n_t)}$, i.e., a one-bit binary variable.
+Note that the value of $L$ depends on the number of available subcarriers, $J$, and the predetermined degree of resource reuse.
+More bits and larger $L$ can be used, but the corresponding codebook design would be more complicated.